evansd/whitenoise/docs/index.rst

 **Radically simplified static file serving for Python web apps**

-.. warning:: This documentation refers to an older, unsupported version of WhiteNoise.
+.. warning:: This documentation refers to version |version| of WhiteNoise,
+             which is no longer officially supported.

 With a couple of lines of config WhiteNoise allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere